Laravel-Lang/lang/docs/statuses/oc.md

 </td><td width="50%">

 Our billing management portal allows you to conveniently manage your subscription plan, payment method, and download your recent invoices.

 </td></tr>
 <tr><td width="50%">

+Our billing management portal allows you to conveniently manage your subscription plan, payment methods, and download your recent invoices.

+</td><td width="50%">

+Our billing management portal allows you to conveniently manage your subscription plan, payment methods, and download your recent invoices.

+</td></tr>
+<tr><td width="50%">